stefan-ehrlich/stefan-ehrlich.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: <a href='#'>SETLabs Research GmbH</a>.
-Elsenheimerstraße 55, 80687 München.
+Elsenheimerstrasse 55, 80687 Muenchen.
 Contacts.
 Motto.
 Etc.

 profile:
   align: right